Nikki Grigg talks change and transparency in a cloudy industry

 NG: If I had to pick one piece of work that really sticks in my memory, it would be our #CEBthePig Competition, when we treated a lovely family at the Ronald McDonald House to afternoon tea.
 You can find loads of the entries on our Facebook page.

-One of our friends recently lost their 3-year daughter, so we have also decided to work with Charlton Farm, which is part of Children’s Hospice South West.
+One of our friends recently lost their three-year-old daughter, so we have also decided to work with Charlton Farm, which is part of Children’s Hospice South West.
 We’ll be volunteering, raising money via our corporate sponsors, and doing our own fundraising to help support this fantastic charity.

 And that’s it, our hour together is up and Nikki is off to save the corporate world from poorly aligned benefits.
 Reflecting on our time together, I’d say that: